Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \subsubsection{Brain tissue strain rate}

-The maximum principal strain rate (MPSR) distributions show similar trends as MPS while comparing the gyrencephalic and the lissencephalic models (Figure \ref{fig:rep_sub}d-f).
+The MPSR distributions show similar trends as MPS while comparing the gyrencephalic and the lissencephalic models (Figure \ref{fig:rep_sub}d-f).
 The MPSR distributions show the strain rate wave propagating from the outer cortical surface to the center of the brain, while dissipating slowly (Figure \ref{fig:rep_sub}d).
-The lissencephalic model shows higher MPSR, PMPSR, and CSRDM50 on the cortical surface than the gyrencephalic model distributions (Figure \ref{fig:rep_sub}e-f).
-On the other hand, the gyrencephalic model shows higher MPSR, PMPSR, and CSRDM50 near the center of the brain around the ventricles.
-We again observe lower peak MPSR95 and time to peak MPSR95 in the lissencephalic model (peak MPSR95$_L =$ 56.5 s$^{-1}$, $t_L=6$ ms) than in the gyrencephalic model (peak MPSR95$_G =$ 67.9 s$^{-1}$, $t_G=7$ ms).
+The lissencephalic model shows higher MPSR and CSRDM50 on the cortical surface than the gyrencephalic model distributions (Figure \ref{fig:rep_sub}e-f).
+On the other hand, the highest MPSR and CSRDM50 in the gyrencephalic model are seen near the center of the brain around the ventricles, due to the interaction between the regions of strain concentrations at the boundary of voids created by the sulci and the ventricles, as explained in Section \ref{Diss:strain}.

+Similarly, we observe lower peak MPSR95 and time to peak MPSR95 in the lissencephalic model (peak MPSR95$_L =$ 56.5 s$^{-1}$, $t_L=6$ ms) than in the gyrencephalic model (peak MPSR95$_G =$ 67.9 s$^{-1}$, $t_G=7$ ms).
 Since the strain and strain rate differences follow similar trends, we only analyze the strain distribution differences across multiple subjects and loading directions in the following section.

 \begin{landscape}

 \end{landscape}